woossi0/suite/docs/usermanual/source/introduction/sampledata.rst

 .. figure:: img/medford.png

-   *Medford zoning data viewed in GeoExplorer*
+   Medford zoning data viewed in GeoExplorer

 The Medford layers are in a geographic projection (EPSG:4326) with an approximate spatial extent of ``-122.904, 42.231, -123.042, 42.438`` (west, south, east, north).

-.. _sampledata.world:
+.. _intro.sampledata.world:

 World
 -----